 |IP Address||Resolve IP to FQDN|

 (only works for Internal Network scope)

-Advanced searches allows you to look for network object based on object attributes versus object name.
-For instance you can search for all users that belong to a specific department, or all computers of a particular operating system.
+Advanced searches allow you to look for a network object based on object attributes versus object name.
+For instance, you can search for all users that belong to a specific department, or all computers of a particular operating system.

 Search Term Format

 |Description = *Test Object*||returns all objects whose Description includes ‘Test Object’|

 |Profile path = *SRV_012*||returns all user accounts whose profile path include SRV_12 in them.|

 You can also pre-configure search templates to be used at any time.
 Search templates are more powerful than a simple search as they allow you to specify extended search criteria.